-An Optional method for winterizing protection, is to add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure:
+An Optional, but not necessary, method for winterizing protection, is to add a non-toxic antifreeze (approved for drinking water system) to the water lines using the following procedure:

-- 1. Reconnect all lines except the one to the pump inlet port and close all drain valves. - Turn the water heater bypass valve to its open position, see diagram below.
-The valve is located under the galley accessed by removing the drawers.
+- 1. Reconnect all lines except the one to the pump inlet port and close all drain valves. - 2.
+Close the bypass valve by turning the valve a quarter turn.
+When the valve is in the upright position the water valve is open.